- This event has passed.

 Second Annual Big Day Bird Count

 May 14, 2022

 International Migratory Bird Day 2022 will be celebrated in North America on Saturday, May 14, 2022 and it is designated as a day to reflect on the amazing travels of many bird species from wintering to breeding sites.
 It is also to raise awareness of the importance of maintaining significant and predictable feeding and nesting opportunities for these birds to thrive.

 We have chosen this day for our second Big Day Bird Count as a way for many of us to get to know our bird neighbours better.
-Last year’s inaugural count was very successful and participants had a wonderful time getting out and having a casual day of observing the Spring birds of our area.
-This time of year we will be seeing the wave of migrant species flowing north from warmer climes and displacing the many overwintering birds that we see in our Christmas count.
+Last year’s inaugural count was very successful, and participants had a wonderful time getting out and having a casual day of observing the Spring birds of our area.
+This time of year we will be seeing the wave of migrant species flowing north from warmer climes while many overwintering birds that we see in our Christmas count move north.
 The Big Day results give us a snap shot of the species that use our area for migratory stopover and those that stay here to breed.